Hirofumi Miyase

 Hirofumi Miyase (宮瀬博文, born 11 April 1971) is a Japanese professional golfer.

+Career

 Miyase was born in Chiba Prefecture and would join the Japan Golf Tour after turning professional.
 He won his first title on the Japan Golf Tour in 1997 and would add six more wins between then and 2007.

 In 2004, Miyase played on the PGA Tour in the United States after finishing T28 at qualifying school.
 He made only five cuts in 27 starts and lost his tour card.
 His best finish was a T9 at the FedEx St. Jude Classic.